-In this section, we describe a block coordinate descent approach for (approximately) solving the sparse optimal scoring problem for linear discriminant analysis.
-Proposed in \citep{hastie1994flexible}, the optimal scoring problem recasts linear discriminant analysis as a generalization of linear regression where both the response variable, corresponding to an optimal labeling or scoring of the classes, and linear model parameters, which yield the discriminant vector, are sought.
-Specifically, suppose that we have $n\times p$ data matrix $\X$, where the rows of $\X$ correspond to observations in $\R^p$ sampled from one of $K$ classes; we assume that the data has been centered so that the sample mean is the zero vector $\bs 0 \in \R^p$.
+In this section, we describe a block coordinate descent approach for approximately solving the sparse optimal scoring problem for linear discriminant analysis.
+Proposed in \cite{hastie1994flexible}, the optimal scoring problem recasts linear discriminant analysis as a generalization of linear regression where both the response variable, corresponding to an optimal labeling or scoring of the classes, and linear model parameters, which yield the discriminant vector, are sought.
+Specifically, suppose that we have the $n\times p$ data matrix $\X$, where the rows of $\X$ correspond to observations in $\R^p$ sampled from one of $K$ classes; we assume that the data has been centered so that the sample mean is the zero vector $\bs 0 \in \R^p$.

 Optimal scoring generates a sequence of discriminant vectors and conjugate scoring vectors as follows.
-Suppose that we have identified the first \(k-1\) discriminant vectors \(\bb_1, \dots, \bb_{k-1} \in \R^p\) and scoring vectors \(\bt_1,\dots, \bt_{k-1} \in \R^K\).
-To calculate the \(k\)th discriminant vector \(\bb_k\) and scoring vector \(\bt_k\), we solve the optimal scoring criterion problem
+Suppose that we have identified the first $j-1$ discriminant vectors $\bb_1, \dots, \bb_{j-1} \in \R^p$ and scoring vectors $\bt_1,\dots, \bt_{j-1} \in \R^K$.
+To calculate the $j$th discriminant vector $\bb_j$ and scoring vector $\bt_j$, we solve the optimal scoring criterion problem

-where $\Y$ denotes the $n\times K$ indicator matrix for class membership, defined by $y_{ij} = 1$ if the $i$th observation belongs to the $j$th class, and $y_{ij} = 0$ otherwise, and \(\|\cdot\|: \R^n \ra \R\) denotes the vector $\ell_2$-norm on $\R^n$ defined by \(\|\y \| = \sqrt{ y_1^2 + y_2^2 + \cdots + y_n^2}\) for all \(\y \in \R^n\).
-We direct the reader to \citep{hastie1994flexible} for further details regarding the derivation of \eqref{eq: os prob}.
+where $\Y$ denotes the $n\times K$ indicator matrix for class membership, defined by $y_{\ell m} = 1$ if the $\ell$th observation belongs to the $m$th class, and $y_{\ell m} = 0$ otherwise, and $\|\cdot\|: \R^n \ra \R$ denotes the vector $\ell_2$-norm on $\R^n$ defined by $\|\y \| = \sqrt{ y_1^2 + y_2^2 + \cdots + y_n^2}$ for all $\y \in \R^n$.
+We direct the reader to \cite{hastie1994flexible} for further details regarding the derivation of \eqref{eq: os prob}.

-A variant of the optimal scoring problem which employs regularization via the elastic net penalty function is proposed in \citep{clemmensen2011sparse}.
-As before, suppose that we have identified the first \(k-1\) discriminant vectors \(\bb_1, \dots, \bb_{k-1}\) and scoring vectors \(\bt_1,\dots, \bt_{k-1}\).
-To calculate the \(k\)th sparse discriminant vector \(\bb_k\) and scoring vector \(\bt_k\), as the optimal solutions of the optimal scoring criterion problem
+A variant of the optimal scoring problem called \emph{sparse discriminant analysis} or \emph{sparse optimal scoring}, which employs regularization via the elastic net penalty function is proposed in \cite{clemmensen2011sparse}.
+As before, suppose that we have identified the first $j-1$ discriminant vectors $\bb_1, \dots, \bb_{j-1}$ and scoring vectors $\bt_1,\dots, \bt_{j-1}$.
+We calculate the $j$th sparse discriminant vector $\bb_j$ and scoring vector $\bt_j$ as the optimal solutions of the optimal scoring criterion problem